In the Bible, Paul says of his pastoral ministry, “I magnify my office” (Rom. 11:13, KJV). Pastor, do you magnify your office?

 Pastors are Called to Offer Life-Giving Knowledge

 All of us who are pastors and ambassadors for Christ are called to live according to the ancient prophecy of the Lord through Jeremiah: “I will give you shepherds after my own heart, who will feed you with knowledge and understanding” (Jer.
 3:15).
-You need to understand that “knowledge” in the Bible is not merely getting answers right or learning academic things — it’s relational and practical, it’s about about real life in the world today.
+You need to understand that “knowledge” in the Bible is not merely getting answers right or learning academic things — it’s relational and practical, it’s about real life in the world today.

 God is calling “shepherds” — those who care for people who are hungry or in need — to feed them with an understanding of the reality of the presence and goodness of Christ and of God in their life.

-They don’t know how to do all that they do in Jesus’ name (Col. 3:17), loving the people around them with “an indescribably and glorious joy” (1 Pet.
+They don’t know how to do all that they do in Jesus’ name (Col. 3:17), loving the people around them with “an indescribable and glorious joy” (1 Pet.
 1:8) and a “peace that surpasses all understanding” (Phil.
 4:7).

 People die for a lack of this knowledge on how to live a good life (Hosea 4:6).
 We who are Christian pastors, leaders, and soul shepherds are the ones to bring this knowledge!